 While serious vision impairment and blindness give rise to a community of the blind, both at Omamori and in society in general, as with any community it is the individual differences in the community members that make the community an interesting place, figuratively speaking, in which to reside.
 Nhung describes herself as “simple, soft, happy, harmonious and friendly”.
 Add to that “free as a bird” or carefree, as well as concerned about the well-being of others and it’s easy to see what sets her apart as a unique individual in the blind community.
 I had a hard time choosing between the chickadee and the nightingale.
 However, learning how much she loves to sing and knowing that she has a beautiful voice sealed the choice of nightingale for her nickname.

 It seems natural that Nhung’s experience in school was charmed by friends, both sighted and vision impaired who helped her a lot, given her personality and positive outlook on life.
 She tells of simply enjoying “hanging out” and relaxing with friends, or singing for and with them as her primary extracurricular activities while in school.
 She attended public school in first and second grade until her parents learned about the existence of the only school for the blind in northern Vietnam, located right at home in Hanoi.
-From third through 9th grades she attended the School for the Blind in Hanoi (which offers an education only for grades one through nine).
+From third through 9th grades she attended the School for the Blind in Hanoi.
 After graduation from there she went on to pursue her high school diploma, studying on the weekends at a school run by the Association for the Blind, also in Hanoi, where she became acquainted with several other of our staff members.